thoughtspot/rise/README.md

 const  { riseDirectiveTransformer, riseDirectiveTypeDefs } = rise({
   baseURL: "https://api.service.com/",          // Base URL of the underlying REST Service.
   forwardheaders: ["cookie", "Authorization"],  // Forward these headers from the graphql call to REST server.
   name: 'myAwesomeService',                     // this is the name of the dynamically created directive.
+  ErrorClass: ApolloError                       // The errors will be thrown from the directive wrapped in an instance of this class
+                                                // can be put to "ApolloError" for example to easily use Apollo's error system.
   /*
     Can also specify other directive props here which apply to all REST calls, Look at the usage below for all possible props.